Skip to content

 How do I provide camera credentials?

-Set the Login and Password fields.
+Set the Login and Password fields on either component.
 Leave them empty for streams that need no authentication; the credentials are sent to the camera, not embedded in the URL.

 What URL format should I use?